pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 to be provided, will be generated automatically.

 Also notice that we are going to store everything in s3 below because we chose `s3fs.S3FileSystem`.
 This isn't a requirement.
 Pangeo-Forge aims to be storage agnostic.
 By depending on `fsspec` we're able to plug in supported backends.
 Review other well-known `fsspec` [built-in implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations) and `fsspec` [third-party implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).

-1. JSON configuration:
+1. JSON based configuration file:

    ```json
    {